kparc/kcc/README.md

 ### right to left

-(ask nsl whether the leibniz fanciness right-of-blah is a good idea. for newbies - nah, easy does it)

 As you must have noticed, the syntax for indexing vectors and calling functions is identical:

 ```q